wanghaisheng/tiktoka-studio-uploader/README.md

 **I  have released one draft version of a GUI version to make the usage for those non-coding people that want a one click easy solution.
 It's been tested by about 5 friends.
 You can check it out if you sponsor me.
 You can get the exe version on Windows**

+please DM me at tiktokadownloader@gmail.com after sponsor, I have not find a proper way to automatically to send the package yet

 [Get the early bird version.
 Please sponsor me here](https://github.com/sponsors/wanghaisheng)

 or click any link you find in the repo